PrashantMohta/ModdingDocs/Hooks/ilhooks.md

 A final, less common cause of errors is creating invalid branch instructions.
 This can happen when modifying code after the end of an if block, or when trying to emit if/branch instructions in IL.
 Typically, the error is caused when you branch into the middle of a series of operations, so the stack is not in an expected state.
 This will look similar to the previous 2 errors, since the stack would be missing expected values.
-In rare cases, it may be possible for you to completely remove a branch target, though generally it seems that `ILCursor` is pretty resilient to this in the author's testing.
+In some cases, this error can also be caused by removing a label that is the target of a branch instruction (for example, if there is a `brtrue IL_066C` somewhere and you delete the line at `IL_066C`).
+In this case, the error message will say something like "Label #X is not marked in method."

 ## Additional Reading